 Idyllic retreat in St Mawes

-The Idle Rocks’ stunning waterfront location is the perfect setting from which to enjoy exceptional food and exemplary hospitality.
+The Idle Rocks’ waterfront location is a stunning setting from which to enjoy exceptional food and exemplary hospitality.

 Community is at the heart of The Idle Rocks, which the restaurant reflects by championing Cornish produce.
 The food is local and fresh, with daily deliveries procured from nearby MSC‑certified fishermen.

-The innovative menus cater for all dietary requirements, and signature dishes include the likes of crab soufflé with peas and broad beans, and miso-glazed aubergine with bulgur wheat salad.
+The innovative menus cater for all dietary requirements, and signature dishes include the likes of butter‑poached plaice with crab risotto, courgette and saffron velouté, and miso‑glazed aubergine with bulgur wheat salad.
 Desserts are simple and elegant – think Cornish strawberries and tonka bean brûlée.

-Trencherman’s tip: request a Sea View Room with window-side tub so you can soak while sipping a cool drink and watching the goings on in the bay.
+Trencherman’s tip: request a Grand Seaview Room with a window‑side tub so you can soak while watching sailing boats in the bay.